QuantSysBio/SPIsnake/README.md

 sacct --format='JobID,JobName,State,Elapsed,AllocNodes,NCPUS,NodeList,AveRSS,MaxRSS,MaxRSSNode,MaxRSSTask,ReqMem,MaxDiskWrite'
 ```

+In case the pipeline crashes at `Define_RT_train`, remove the RT prediction folder from `results/` and re-execute the rule.
+Most likely, it will work now.

 ### Check job status
 Enter `squeue` on any of the nodes except the Mascot server to check which jobs are currently running.
 You can track the status of your job via the outfile (`data/SPIsnake/outfiles/*.out`).
 Alternatively, you can monitor the node occupancy by `ssh`-ing on the compute nodes and monitoring their activity.